A look at the common reasons pavements fail prematurely and how to solve them.

 TriAx Geogrid has helped pavement engineers around the world optimize their designs to get the longest service life for their budget.
 Due to its ability to efficiently confine aggregate, TriAx reduces the required aggregate and pavement thickness while improving the overall performance.
 Here are just a few examples of how TriAx Geogrid saves money and extends pavement life.

 Our system approach to construction means that we'll partner with you throughout your project's lifespan – from planning and design to installation and on-site consulting – to help cut labor and material costs and get the job done faster.
-You will experience the convenience of having a supplier, design service, and site support all through one team of qualified sales managers and engineers who support your projects.
+You will experience the convenience of having a supplier, design service, and site support all through one streamlined source to support your project needs.

 ESALs of Research and Still Counting...